Our amnesty offer continues through September

-To help bring attention to the importance of paying child support, we are again offering our annual August amnesty program.
+To help bring attention to the importance of paying child support, we again offered our annual August amnesty program.
+Now we’re continuing it a second month.
 If your driver’s license or professional license is suspended for non-payment of child support, please ask one of our technicians about our license amnesty agreement.
 We want to help you get your case back on track.

 Child Support is money paid by a parent, who isn’t living with his or her children, to help cover the cost of their care.
 Child Support helps guarantee that children’s basic needs are met: from food, shelter and clothes to education, transportation and medical expenses.